DiegoAz/Theme-Autumn/README.md

 ## About

-  This is a theme and color scheme inspired by autumn colors.
+  This is a theme and color schemes inspired by autumn colors.
 It was made with the help of [Flatland](https://github.com/thinkpixellab/flatland).
 It use the Default theme before Sublime Text build 3143.

 ## Screenshot